Emma Amos (painter): Career

 Amos felt that joining Spiral would be useful because she did not know many artists in New York at the time.
 Amos worked full-time as a designer during the day, and studied full-time in the evenings, and made time to paint on the weekends.
 In May 1965, Spiral rented a gallery space at 147 Christopher Street, where the group had their first and only exhibit.
 Amos displayed an etching entitled Without a Feather Boa, which has since been lost.
 This etching was a nude self-portrait bust that depicted Amos "staring indifferently at the viewer from behind a pair of dark sunglasses."
 Prior to Spiral, Amos was resistant towards the idea of "Black art" and galleries that only showed work by African Americans, but she came to understand that these were often the only options available to black artists at the time, and also learned how to integrate race and sex politics into her work without her work becoming dominated by the process of political engagement.

 Spiral stopped meeting shortly after 1965, when rising rent prices lost them their gallery and meeting space on the Lower East Side.
-During the 1970s, Amos went on to teach textile design at the Newark School of Fine and Industrial Arts, weaving on her own looms at Threadbare, a yarn and weaving shop on Bleecker Street and thrived as a weaver due to the propagation of weaving and fabric art within the Feminist Art Movement.
+During the 1970s, Amos went on to teach textile design at the Newark School of Fine and Industrial Art, weaving on her own looms at Threadbare, a yarn and weaving shop on Bleecker Street and thrived as a weaver due to the propagation of weaving and fabric art within the Feminist Art Movement.

 Amos originated and co-hosted Show of Hands, a crafts show for WGBH-TV in Boston in 1977–79, and later became a Professor at the Mason Gross School of the Arts at Rutgers University.

-Amos designed the memorial for Ralph David Abernathy a civil rights leader and activist, which is made up of four installations and is located in the Ralph David Abernathy Memorial Park in Atlanta, GA.
+Amos designed the memorial for Ralph Abernathy a civil rights leader and activist, which is made up of four installations and is located in the Ralph David Abernathy Memorial Park in Atlanta, GA.

 Her piece Measuring Measuring (1995) was used as the front cover image for the African American women artists historical text, Creating Their Own Image: The History of the African American Women Artists by Lisa E. Farrington.

+Between 2025 and 2026, Emma Amos' work was featured in Get in the Game: Sports, Art, Culture, which traveled from the San Francisco Museum of Modern Art, California, to the Pérez Art Museum Miami, Florida.